A historic pub interior of national importance

 View on: Whatpub

 The main bar is one of the great village pub rooms of Britain.
 Its arrangements would have once been common enough, but are now incredibly rare.
-It has settles in the centre, focusing on the fireplace: the attached ironwork formerly carried curtains for greater privacy and warmth.
+It has settles in the centre forming a rectangle focusing on the fireplace: the attached ironwork formerly carried curtains for greater privacy and warmth.
 There is no bar counter and this too is a great rarity.
 Service is via a stable door from the ground-floor ‘cellar’ plus service from a hatch to the garden.
 Many locals drink in the passageway and, at busy times, getting a beer can be a challenge.
 The second room (rather more modern) is served from a hatch to the cellar.
-There is another plain room across a corridor further back in the pub.
+Another plain room lies across a corridor further back in the pub.
 The timber porch has some fixed seating and now doubles as the smoking shelter.
 Outdoor toilets.
-The pub name derives not from the heavenly body but one of Daniel Gooch’s broad gauge locomotives introduced into service on the GWR in 1838.
+Between the urinals and the WCs are two Aunt Sally pitches as the pub sports two teams.
+The pub name derives not from the heavenly body but one of Daniel Gooch’s GWR broad gauge locomotives introduced in 1838.

 This is one of the truly great country classic pub and is named after an 1837 GWR locomotive, not the heavenly body - former long term licensee Jack Cox changed the pub sign as he liked trains!
 A timber porch with some fixed seating - now the smoking shelter! - leads into the core of the pub, a room with three settles in the centre focusing on the fireplace - an extraordinary characterful survival.
 There are only a handful of similar rooms or snugs formed of two or more high backed settles left in the whole of the UK.
 They can be found at the following Heritage Pubs – the